-The Removal Industry Ombudsman Scheme comprises a Board of Directors, of whom one has a prior connection with the removals industry.
+The Removal Industry Ombudsman Scheme (RIOS) comprises a Board of Directors, of whom one has a prior connection with the removals industry.

 The appointed Ombudsman, Tony Kaye operates from separate premises and adjudicates in disputes on an independent and impartial basis.

 Membership of the Scheme, for individual removal companies, is through their membership of participating trade bodies.
 Once a company has signed up for the Scheme, all their removal activities are eligible to go forward to the Ombudsman, should a serious dispute arise.
 Company documentation and sales literature can display the “Ombudsman Scheme Member” logo.

-The National Guild of Removers and Storers is currently the principal member, together with the National Independent Removals Industry Inspectorate.
+The National Guild of Removers (NGRS) is currently the principal Member, together with the National Independent Removals Industry Inspectorate.

 RIOS was initiated and set up by NGRS.
 All of the trade members of NGRS are inspected and are obliged, by virtue of their membership of NGRS, to accept the Ombudsman’s decisions.
 If they do not accept a decision, they are removed from membership.

 NGRS pays an annual fee to the Ombudsman scheme.

 The Board of RIOS is appointed by the Members but once appointed acts independently of those Members.

 The Board of Directors is responsible for appointing the Ombudsman and managing the scheme.
 However, the Board cannot influence or intervene in any aspect of the Ombudsman’s work regarding determining disputes.
 The Ombudsman alone is responsible for deciding what should happen with each case.

 All aspects of the administration of the scheme are managed by the Board.